 Mountain goat

-Our mountain goat kids arrived in fall 2018.
+Our mountain goats arrived in fall 2018.
 Part of a larger group translocated from Washington’s Olympic Mountains (where they are non-native and destructive) to the Cascades (where their populations are depleted), the kids couldn’t be paired with a known mother, so found their new home at Northwest Trek.
 The translocation was a partnership of the National Park Service, Washington Dept. of Fish and Wildlife and the USDA Forest Service, with support from area tribes.
 Read the full story here.

 Rocky then found a home at another accredited zoo, and Ellinor arrived from the 2019 relocation.